stacksjs/stacks/.github/CONTRIBUTING.md

 Each of our components come with test cases.
 Feel free to check them out within the `./tests` root folder.
 When adding or or updating functionality, please ensure it is covered through our tests cases.
 Ensure so by running `pnpm test`.

-### Visual

-This project uses [Vitebook][vitebook] to render components and view them in the browser.
-Simply create a `*.stories.ts` file within the `./stories` root folder and run `yarn vitebook` in your terminal.
-To learn more about writing stories follow the link to the vitebook site, and see other stories in the project.

 ## ✍️ Commit

 This project uses [semantic commit messages][semantic-commit-style] to automate package releases.
 We automated the commit process for you, and simply run `pnpm run commit` in your terminal and follow the instructions.